The History of Israel

 2. From Noah to Abraham

 After the flood of Noah, people tried to build the Tower of Babel so that they would not be scattered over the face of the earth.
 However, as God confused their language, their plan to build the tower was shattered and they were scattered over the face of the whole earth.
-After that, the blessing of God was given to Adam who was a righteous man.
+After that, the blessing of God was given to Abraham who was a righteous man.
 Abraham lived with his father Terah in Ur of the Chaldeans, and then moved to Haran.
 Afterwards, he set out for the land of Canaan according to God’s command (Ge 11:31–12:5).

 3. From Abraham to Moses

 1) Abraham begat Isaac, Isaac begat Jacob, and Jacob begat twelve sons.
 The eleventh of Jacob’s twelve sons was Joseph, who was sold into Egypt by his jealous brothers (Ge 37:1–36).